visionmedia/express-params/Readme.md

 });
 ```

-  The following default logic is applied to test if a return value is valid:
+  The following default logic is applied to test if a return value is invalid:

 ```javascript
 return null == val